Mikaburrie/SwarmRobotics/README.md

 Group Members: Rob Lytton, Mika Bermester, Ryan Campbell, Ben Eicher

 The goal of our project is to implement a boids like algorithm using physical robots

-This will be using an Rapsberry Pi for Vision and Arduino for motor control